 There have been several responses to the crisis of faith.
 One such response is that of the older Tolstoy, who tried to strip away the irrational, mystical elements of Christianity, and develop a new religion based on Christian morality, a religion that would not offend reason.
 Another response is that of Kierkegaard, who rejected reason, and embraced the irrational elements of Christianity.
 Kierkegaard argued that whether Christianity is true or not, we must believe it in order to live.
 “The postulate [of God],” said Kierkegaard, “far from being arbitrary, is a necessary act of self-preservation.”1 A third response is that of Schopenhauer and Nietzsche, who rejected Christianity completely.
 Schopenhauer admired Indian philosophy, while Nietzsche admired Greco-Roman civilization.
 A fourth response is that of Jung, who respected the irrational elements in religion, and believed that religion, like psychotherapy and art, could contribute to spiritual health.

-Western civilization has been plagued by a crisis of faith since it couldn’t fit Christianity into its rational, scientific world-view.
-The non-Western world has also been plagued by a crisis of faith because it acquired a rational, scientific world-view from the West, and found it difficult to fit its native religions into this rational, scientific world-view.
-Japan opted for Nationalism, China opted for Communism; neither Japan nor China had faith in its traditional religions.
+Western civilization has been plagued by a crisis of faith since it couldn’t fit Christianity into its rational-scientific worldview.
+The non-Western world has also been plagued by a crisis of faith because it acquired a rational-scientific worldview from the West, and found it difficult to fit its native religions into this rational-scientific worldview.
+Russia and China discarded their traditional faiths and opted for Communism.
 The Islamic fervor that is found in many Arab countries is not, in my view, a genuine religious faith, but rather a desperate attempt to establish a cultural identity distinct from the West.
+Perhaps Japan’s adoption of Shinto was also a desperate attempt to establish a cultural identity distinct from the West.
 The crisis of faith is more than a Western phenomenon, it’s a world-wide phenomenon.